Categories: Camp Tips

 The most fundamental way to keep your core warm is to eat – often.
 Food calories generate heat in the body to keep you warm, especially fat, which offers the most calories per weight (9 calories per gram).
 The best fats to consume are nuts, seeds, and plant oils.
 See also backpacking foods to eat when it is cold outside.

-Put on dry socks and clothes as soon as you are finished setting up camp.
+Put on dry socks and clothes as soon as you finish setting up camp.
 Put any wet socks inside your sleeping bag to dry.

 Know the route to the bathroom before dark and look around for any dangers around your campsite.
-Invariably, you will have to get up at least once at night, and you don’t want to accidentally stumble into holes or water in the middle of the night.
+Invariably, you will have to get up at least once at night and want to avoid accidentally stumbling into holes or water in the middle of the night.

 Refrain from cramming too many people/creatures into a tent.
 More bodies equal more breathing and less ventilation, thus more moisture/condensation.
 Your tent should be large enough to move around comfortably and store winter gear, which is bulkier.

 Insulate your body when resting and sitting to prevent heat loss by conduction.
 Use your sleeping pad when sitting to eat or rest.
-A closed-cell foam pad generally provides the most insulation (R-value).
-If you prefer to sleep on an air mattress, place some sort of liner underneath it for better insulation.
+A closed-cell foam pad provides the most insulation (R-value).
+If you prefer to sleep on an air mattress, place a liner underneath it for better insulation.
 A foam pad, while bulky, can be used as a liner under the air mattress and is a good backup if the self-inflating pad gets punctured.
-The foam pad can also be used to sit on when resting or eating lunch.
+The foam pad can also double as a cushion and insulator when sitting.

 Rather than covering the entire underneath of the tent with a ground cloth, you can keep your sleeping bag dry by making a waterproof liner (tarp/heavy garbage bag – cut to size) and placing it underneath your sleeping pad.
 An old shower curtain liner also works well as a bag liner (or ground cloth) and is very lightweight & cheap.